Isosystolic inequalities for optical hypersurfaces: Systolic geometry of optical hypersurfaces

 Also in support of the conjectured inequality, \'Alvarez Paiva and Balacheff show in~\cite{Alvarez-Balacheff:2011} that if $g_t$ is a smooth, constant-volume deformation of the canonical metric that is not formally trivial, the length of the shortest periodic geodesic of $(\RP^n,g_t)$ attains $\pi$ as a strict local maximum at $t = 0$.
 We recall that a smooth, one-parameter deformation $g_t$ of Riemannian metrics is formally trivial if for every positive integer $k$ there exists an isotopy $\phi_t$ for which $\phi_t^* g_0$ and $g_t$ agree to order $k$ at $t = 0$.

 The results in~\cite{Alvarez-Balacheff:2011} also suggest that it is reasonable to conjecture that any reversible Finsler metric on $\RP^n$ with the same Holmes-Thompson volume as the canonical metric must carry a non-contractible periodic geodesic whose length is at most $\pi$.
-In terms of optical hypersurfaces, this is
+Moreover the reversible optical hypersurface in the cotangent bundle of the real projective $n$-space corresponding to the canonical metric encloses a volume equal to